askap-vast/vast-pipeline/docs/using/runconfig.md

 Boolean.
 When `True` then two `arrow` format files are produced:

 * `measurements.arrow` - an arrow file containing all the measurements associated with the run.
 * `measurement_pairs.arrow` -  an arrow file containing the measurement pairs information pre-merged with extra information from the measurements.
+Only output if `variability.pair_metrics` is also set to `True`.

 Producing these files for large runs (200+ images) is recommended for post-processing.
 Defaults to `False`.